 There is strong 275 kV infrastructure in this area, with significant spare capacity for generation and demand.
-In contrast to the North and West area, demand is greater than generation in the South-East.

 The development of the transmission network in the area is characterised by the need to meet increasing demand and improve system resilience and flexibility.
 Investment is required to increase transmission of wind power from the North and West as well as cross-border interconnection.